 “But you invited the public,” someone piped up.
 “Yep, public events can be filmed,” agreed another.

-The younger man kept the camera’s little red eye aimed at Wayne.
+The younger man kept the camera’s glass eye aimed at Wayne.
 “I’m making a record for the people who can’t be here.”

-Wayne got red in the face as he gestured violently.
+Wayne got red in the face and he gestured violently.
 “Turn that off, I’m telling you!”
 The islander didn’t move.

 Wayne wound up for another blast, stomping and flailing, and he accidentally set off the alarm on his truck.
 Two dogs were locked inside, and they started barking and howling and jumping at the windows.
 Wayne couldn’t shut off the alarm.
 He aimed the key fob like a TV remote, frantically pressing with his thumb, but it kept sounding.
 Finally, he had to get in the truck and start the engine.
 Then the klaxon fell silent and the dogs sat back.
 Wayne shut off the motor and climbed out.